tale-toul/OCP4AzureIPI/README.md

 dns=dnsmasq
 ```
 Create a file in __/etc/NetworkManager/dnsmasq.d/__, again any filename ending in .conf is good.
 This file contains the resolution records for the domain in question, the following example file contains two records:
-* A type A record that resolves a single hostname into the IP address of the Application Gatewa
+* A type A record that resolves a single hostname into the IP address of the Application Gateway
 * A wildcard type A record that resolves a whole DNS domain into the IP address of the Application Gateway
 ```
 host-record=api.jupiter.example.com,20.97.425.13